BioPAL/governance/conduct/enforcement.md

   this idea: they may at their discretion refuse further contact with the violator.
 The chair will deliver this request.
-The committee may, if it chooses, attach "strings" to this request: for example, the group may ask a violator to apologize in order to retain one’s membership on a mailing list.
+The committee may, if it chooses, attach "strings" to this request: for example, the group may ask a violator to apologize in order to retain one's membership on a mailing list.
 * A "mutually agreed upon hiatus" where the committee asks the individual to temporarily refrain from community participation.
 If the individual chooses not to take a temporary break voluntarily, the committee may issue a